ZimmermannHH/BeringSea_shotgun_sequencing/README.md

 Here, I provide the code that was used for the processing, filtering, and analysis of the metagenomic shotgun sequencing data of sedimentary ancient DNA from a marine sediment core from the Bering Sea for the paper by Zimmermann et al. 2023.

-The processing of the sequencing data and taxonomic classification were carried out on a HPC
+The processing of the sequencing data and taxonomic classification were carried out on a HPC The code to process the data is part of this README.
+Further data processing, filtering and the analysis of the data was carried out in `R`.
+The R-scripts are part of this repository and the README guides through the order of running them.

 Overview of used programs and versions